-Important: Authority and access codes should not be the same.
-If someone figures out an access code and discovers it to be an authority code as well, the can create the their own access code and gain entrance to your vehicle.
+IMPORTANT: Authority and access codes should not be the same.
+If someone figures out an access code and discovers it to be an authority code as well, they can create their own access code and gain entrance to your vehicle.

-The following area can be used to document the authority code:
+The following can be used to document the authority code: